becketalservices/cnx_cp_filebrowser/setup/README.md

 # Environment Variables

 * DEBUG\_LEVEL
-Set to 1 to used debug logging for webfilesys and the ICS login manager
+Set to 1 to use debug logging for webfilesys and the LTPA login manager
 * CATALINA\_OPTS
-This optiosn will be enhanced and then forwarded to the tomcat server
+This option will be enhanced and then forwarded to the tomcat server
 * CONFIG\_DIR
 Configuration directory.
 Defaults to /mnt/config
 Directory must be persistant.
 ReadWriteOnly storage class is sufficient.